cemkoc/hando/README.md

 hando
 =====

-Built by me (Brian), Gavin, Cem, Can, Daniel, and Alan at Bear Hack Fall 2013.
-Won 'Best First Hack'.
+Built by me (Cem KOC), Gavin, Brian, Can, Daniel, and Alan at Bear Hack Fall 2013.
+Won 'Best First Time Hack'.

 A simple web application that allows the user to remotely unlock a door.